 • Writing Log Assignment: Create a draft spreadsheet.
 Be prepared to share with the class.
-Due at beginning of class on September 1.
-Submit through NMSU email.
+Due at beginning of class on August 30.
+Submit to both instructors through NMSU email.

-September 1 and September 8, Weeks 3 and 4
+August 30 and September 6, Weeks 3 and 4

 TOPIC: What is good writing?